Problem-posing education is an active learning strategy where a teacher or student poses a problem and the class collaborates to find answers.

 - The teacher does not have to be an expert on every topic.

 - The students and teachers work as a team rather than having opposing roles.

-- Students are given the chance to exercise agency (ability to impact the learning process) in the classroom.
+- Students are given a chance to exercise agency (the ability to impact the learning process) in the classroom.

 5. The Teacher learns from the Students

 If teachers are no longer the authoritarian in the classroom, new possibilities emerge.

 It would not be possible for the teacher to learn alongside the students.